mheap/nexmo-developer/_tutorials/en/reports/create-report.md

 To create a report, you send a `POST` request to `https://api.nexmo.com/v2/reports`.
 The parameters that you include in the request will determine which records are returned.

-For example, use the following request to view all SMS messages sent from your Nexmo Account in June 2019:
+For example, use the following request to view all SMS messages sent from your Vonage Account in June 2019:

 ```bash
 curl -X POST https://api.nexmo.com/v2/reports/ \